LiuZH-19/CTRL/README.md

 # CTRL

 This repository contains the implementation for the paper An NCDE-based Framework for Universal Representation Learning of Time Series.
-This is not the final official repository because we want to maintain anonymity.

 ## Requirements